Nitrokey/nitrokey-start-firmware/doc/generating-2048-RSA-key.rst

 and enter passphrase for this **key on host PC**.
 Note that this is a passphrase for the key on host PC.
-It is different thing to the password of Gnuk Token.
+It is different thing to the passphrase of Gnuk Token.

 We enter two same inputs two times
 (once for passphrase input, and another for confirmation). ::